svincibo/app-participant-report/README.md

-# app-participant-report
+# Participant Report

-App to generate report HTML for study participants
+This brainlife App will generate report HTML for study participants from various datatypes.